fahaihi/PMFFRC/README.md

 </p>

 ## About The PMFFRC
-The PMFFRC algorithm takes the DNA sequencing Reads compression rate as the optimization goal, and performs joint clustering compression on the Reads in multiple FastQ files by modeling the system memory, the peak memory overhead of the cascading algorithm, the number of files and the number of sequences in the practical application scenarios of the compression algorithm.
+The PMFFRC algorithm takes the genomic sequencing Reads compression rate as the optimization goal, and performs joint clustering compression on the Reads in multiple FastQ files by modeling the system memory, the peak memory overhead of the cascading algorithm, the number of files and the number of sequences in the practical application scenarios of the compression algorithm.
-PMFFRC(Parallel Multi-FastQ-Files Reads Clustering).
+PMFFRC (Parallel Multi-FastQ-Files Reads Clustering).

 ## Copy Our Project